BiologicalRecordsCentre/STRIDER/README.md

 citizen science data to validate method development.
 The simulation is split into 4 processes:

-- State: what is the true state of the simulated reality? (where are the species? what is the environment like?)
+- State: what is the true state of the simulated reality?
+This is split into the environment and the target (e.g. species)
 - Effort: how is sampling effort allocated? (where/what/when are they sampling? who is doing the sampling?)
 - Identification/Detection: what happens when the sampler meets the